indico/indico.github.io/features.md

   - id: 5
     name: Integration with Collaborative Tools
     text: |
         Web-driven meetings are great, but video-conferencing makes them even more productive.
-Indico seamlessly integrates with Vidyo, allowing participants to connect with a single click.
+Indico seamlessly integrates with Zoom, allowing participants to connect with a single click.
     images:
     - 51.png
 ---